 I’ve always been a big spender when it comes to clothes.
 However, before I moved to Paris, I was guilty of repeatedly buying unnecessary items that would often get relegated to the back of my wardrobe with the tags still on.
 Oh, and then there were dreaded “panic buys”—the last-minute dash into town to purchase something because I didn’t have anything to wear to a birthday party on a Friday.
 (Almost immediately, I’d regret buying it.)
-Since moving in the French capital, I like to think I’ve learnt a thing or two, not only about style and how to dress for my figure but also about buying better, shopping more consciously and investing in items that last longer than one season.
-So here are six lessons I’ve learnt that will take your shopping habits to the next level.
+Since moving to the French capital, I like to think I’ve learnt a thing or two, not only about style and how to dress for my figure but also about buying better, shopping more consciously and investing in items that last longer than one season.
+So here are six lessons I’ve learnt that have taken my shopping habits to the next level.

 Quit: Buying frivolous things